scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 exports the `HelloWorld` object in JavaScript.

+**Pre 0.6.15 note**: Before Scala.js 0.6.15, objects were exported as 0-argument
+functions using `@JSExport`, rather than directly with `@JSExportTopLevel`.
+This is deprecated in 0.6.x, and not supported anymore in Scala.js 1.x.

+### Exporting under a namespace (deprecated)

+**Note:** Deprecated since Scala.js 0.6.26, and not supported anymore in Scala.js 1.x.

-The name can contain dots, in which case the exported object is namespaced in JavaScript.
+The export name can contain dots, in which case the exported object is namespaced in JavaScript.
+For example,

 {% highlight scala %}
 @JSExportTopLevel("myapp.foo.MainObject")